-(a) Change Requests are reviewed by the Advanced Metering Working Group.
+(a) Change Requests are reviewed by the Texas Data Transport & MarkeTrak Systems Working Group.

 (b) All Change Requests are presented to RMS for consideration.

 (2) RMS will review all Change Requests and approved Change Requests will be forwarded to the appropriate party.